7 Key Book Promotion Strategies for Marketing Young Adult (YA) Titles

 1. Make a strong first impression with a cover reveal.

-A great way to attract an audience and build buzz about your book before it launches is to plan a book cover ‘reveal.’
+A great way to attract an audience and build buzz about your book before it launches is to plan a book cover "reveal."
 A cover reveal is an effective way to make a strong first impression, offer a sneak peek alongside opportunities to pre-order, and give readers a visual way to set your book apart from others.
 Whether you host your own reveal or partner with a media outlet or influencer who appeals to your target audience, don’t forget to promote the reveal ahead of time across your networks, social media platforms, and in your email newsletter.

 book-description-12.
 Offer readers something exclusive.

-Let’s face it: exclusivity is exciting!
-Consider offering an exclusive excerpt from your book as a way to give readers a taste of your writing, build and maintain a solid fan base, get people talking about the book, and—of course—entice them to buy it.
+• Offer an exclusive excerpt from your book as a way to give readers a taste of your writing, build and maintain a solid fan base, get people talking about the book, and—of course—entice them to buy it.
+When selecting your excerpt, imagine what you would want to read as the consumer.
+Don’t forget that exclusivity is key.
+Your excerpt should be one that they cannot access elsewhere through book descriptions and blurbs.

 Promote your Book to Millions of Readers with IngramID